rushone2010/Raspberry-Pi2_Seedbox/README.md

 ```
 Change `user` under which Transmission runs and set it up as `pi`.
 Transmission will change the `password` with a hash algorithm.
 The rest can be configured with the web interface/remote client.

-Open the file `/etc/init.d/transmission-daemon` with your favorite editor and change the `USER` variable on line 13.
+Open the file `/etc/init.d/transmission-daemon` with your favorite editor and change the `USER`.
 It must look like `USER=pi`.

+Open the file `/lib/systemd/system/transmission-daemon.service` and change the `User`.
+It must look like `User=pi`.

 Now start transmission and make sure everything is working</br>
 `$ service transmission-daemon start`